Mental And Cognitive Impairments

 Social Security benefits are available to those who suffer from mental illnesses and cognitive impairments — depression, anxiety and bipolar disorder are all considered disabilities under the Social Security code.
 Unfortunately, these claims can be difficult to win without the proper documentation and evidentiary support.

-At The Law Center for Social Security Disability, I have 30 years of experience obtaining Social Security benefits for those who are suffering from mental and cognitive impairments.
+At The Law Center for Social Security Disability, I have 30 years of experience obtaining Social Security benefits for those who are suffering from mental health and cognitive impairments.
 My name is Gary Jones, and I understand what needs to be done to improve your chances of getting the benefits you deserve — I know how mental illness claims are reviewed by the Social Security Administration (SSA) and understand what evidence we will need to support your claim.

 Local Counsel That Is Attentive To Your Needs